bancaditalia/black-it/docs/simulator_interface.md

 But one may have already written their own model simulator somewhere else and may reasonably expect to use it with the calibrator.

 To do this, essentially a Python wrapper of the simulator must be written.
+The interface is flexible and language agnostic, and it allows calibrating models built using standard Python ABM frameworks such as [Mesa](https://github.com/projectmesa/mesa), as well as custom models written directly in low level languages.

 To illustrate this, we will take a look at the [SIR model tutorial](finding_the_parameters_of_a_SIR_model.ipynb) which makes use of a C++ simulator run on a [Docker](https://docs.docker.com/get-docker/) container.
 Here the wrapper is defined as follows: